department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 **FROM TOPLINE...**
 ### Usability Successes
 1. All participants **understood the purpose of the app**--to find out if they might be eligible for VA health care based on their income before applying.
 2. All participants found it **easy to answer the questions**, which were posed one question at a time (the subtask design pattern).
+A few participants commented that it was really easy to answer the questions on their phone.
 3. All participants **used the *Continue* button without any hesitation**, and some used the *Back* button, too (others didn't need to).
 4. All participants **understood the income ranges** and figured out which one to open.
 5. Once they found the "Get past income limits" link, participants didn't have any difficulties doing the **Past Income limits task**.